ammarsabircheema/computing_tutorials/Spacy_and_Markovify_tutorial/Readme.md

 - Import spacy using the code given below:

-- Now open this file in Visual studio as given below:
+- Now open this file in Visual studio and compile it using the green option on top right of the compiler as given below:

 ![img](images/104.jpg)

-Compile this code using the green option on top of the compiler as given below:
-Screen11
+- If there is no error in the output then this means that spaCy and markovify has been installed correctly

-You have to compile all the code as shown in the above screenshot.
+- You can compile all the code in Visual studio code as shown in the above screenshot.

-Now if you have not got any errors in visual studio while compiling the code then it means that spacy has been imported successfully.
+## Natural Language Processing with spaCy and Markovify

 Now we will move further with our tasks related to natural language processing.
 This tutorial will focus on following aspects of natural language processing:

-Tokenization
+- Tokenization
-Lemmatization
+- Lemmatization (Stemming)
-Stemming
-Partsarts of speech tagging
+- Parts of speech tagging
-Entity Detection
+- Entity Detection
-Dependency Parsing
+- Dependency Parsing
-Word Vector Representation
+- Word Vector Representation
-Text Classification
+- Text Classification

-Sc2reen10